KRFOSS/kali-docs/installation/create-bootable-media/index.md

 ## What You'll Need

-1. A _verified_ copy of the appropriate ISO image of the latest Kali build image for the system you'll be running it on: see the details on [downloading official Kali Linux images](/docs/introduction/download-official-kali-linux-images/).
+1. A _[verified](/docs/introduction/download-official-kali-linux-images/)_ copy of the [appropriate ISO image](/docs/introduction/what-image-to-download/) of the latest Kali build image for the system you'll be running it on.

 2. If you're running under Linux or macOS/OS X, you can use the `dd` command, which is pre-installed, or use [Etcher](https://www.balena.io/etcher/).
 If you're running under Windows, there is not one tool that is considered the overall best for imaging.
 We recommend [Etcher](https://www.balena.io/etcher/) _(installer or portable)_ as it is simpler to use, however [Rufus](https://rufus.ie/) is another popular option with its advanced options.
 If one does not work for you, consider the other.

-3. A USB thumb drive, 4GB or larger.
-(Systems with a direct SD card slot can use an SD card with similar capacity.
-The procedure is identical.)
+3. A USB drive, 8GB or larger _(Systems with a direct SD card slot can use an SD card with similar capacity.
+The procedure is identical.)_

+{{% notice info %}}
+If you're running under Windows: during this procedure, you might see some warnings telling you that Kali Linux contains malware, trojan, virus or whatever.
+This message usually comes from Windows Defender or USB Defender, or a third-party antivirus.
+Those warnings are expected: Kali Linux is packed with pentesting tools that are likely to be flagged as malware.
+Just ignore the warnings.
+{{% /notice %}}

 ## Kali Linux USB Install Procedure

 The specifics of this procedure will vary depending on whether you're doing it on a [Windows](#creating-a-bootable-kali-usb-drive-on-windows-etcher), [Linux](#creating-a-bootable-kali-usb-drive-on-linux-dd), or [macOS/OS X](#creating-a-bootable-kali-usb-drive-on-macosos-x-dd) system.

-#### Creating a Bootable Kali USB Drive on Linux (DD)
+### Creating a Bootable Kali USB Drive on Linux (DD)

 Creating a bootable Kali Linux USB drive in a Linux environment is easy.
 Once you've downloaded and verified your Kali ISO file, you can use the `dd` command to copy it over to your USB drive using the following procedure.
 Note that you'll need to be running as root, or to execute the `dd` command with sudo.
 The following example assumes a Linux Mint 17.1 desktop - depending on the distro you're using, a few specifics may vary slightly, but the general idea should be very similar.
 If you would prefer to use Etcher, then follow the same directions as a Windows user.
 Note that the USB drive will have a path similar to /dev/sdb.